Eric Lamaze: 2007–2011: Hickstead years

 In 2007, Lamaze became the first Canadian jumping rider in 20 years to make the top ten in the world rankings.
 He was also the first North American jumping rider to exceed one million in prize money a year, a third of these earnings the result of winning the CN International Grand Prix at Spruce Meadows.
-The CN International Grand Prix was Lamaze's first major win with Hickstead.
+The CN International Grand Prix was Lamaze's first major win with the stallion Hickstead.

-Lamaze competed in the Beijing Olympics, riding the stallion Hickstead.
+Lamaze competed in the Beijing Olympics, riding Hickstead.
 He was awarded a silver medal after a strong performance in the team event.
 Lamaze went on to win a gold medal in the individual show jumping event of the 2008 Beijing Olympics at the Shatin Equestrian Venue in Hong Kong as a result of a jump off between himself riding Hickstead and the Swedish rider Rolf-Göran Bengtsson, riding Ninja.

 In the January 2009 Rolex World Rankings for show jumping by the International Equestrian Federation, Lamaze was named to the top spot for the first time.
 In October 2009, Lamaze won the €120,000 Equita Masters in Lyon, France, riding Hickstead.

 Lamaze returned to first place in the Rolex Rankings for July 2010.
 In July that year, he had two major wins with Hickstead, at the Aachen World Equestrian Festival and the Spruce Meadows Queen Elizabeth II Cup.

 In 2011, Lamaze and Hickstead won the €200,000 Rome Grand Prix, the €200,000 La Baule Grand Prix, the Spruce Meadows Queen Elizabeth II Cup, the €23,000 1.55m in Rotterdam, the $1 million CN International Grand Prix, and the €100,000 Barcelona Grand Prix.

+Hickstead died during an event for the FEI Show Jumping World Cup in Verona, Italy.
+Lamaze was distraught and considered retirement.